28 July 1977 – Elvis Costello and The Attractions – Nag’s Head

 Costello would return to High Wycombe in October 1977 as part of the Stiff Tour that opened its itinerary at the Town Hall.
 His set that night was less than well received!
 More on that to come.

 The video clip below is from the ‘So It Goes’ TV show produced by Tony Wilson.
-This was filmed at Liverpool Erics on 2nd August 1977 and broadcast in December 1977.
+This was filmed at Liverpool Erics on 2nd August 1977 and broadcast in December 1977 and features probably the best known Elvis Costello song from 1977 – Watching The Detectives.